rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 Budget Delivery/Allocation Optimization
 ***************************************

+.. meta::TODO

+The KPI selection for budget delivery - heuristic function

 .. date::2016-Jan-14

 The key issue of budge allocation problem is to learn the performance metric distribution.